 Church Covenant

-As a church, we also have come together under a Church Covenant that unites us a members of The Fields Church in how we will live out these beliefs.
-We regularly remind ourselves of this covenant by reciting it together at our members meetings and use this to assess our healthiness as a church.
+As a church, we come together under our Church Covenant that unites us in how we aim to live out these beliefs.
+We regularly remind ourselves of this covenant by reading it together at our members meetings and use it often to assess our health as a church.